We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 No Waitlist psychoeducational assessments in Cambridge

-These individuals remind us that Autism Spectrum Disorder (ASD) is a highly diverse condition that can present with both difficulties and extraordinary strengths.
+These individuals remind us that Autism Spectrum Disorder (ASD) is a highly diverse condition that can present with both difficulties and strengths.
 This blog explores the connection between ASD and exceptional abilities, while offering guidance on how to support and nurture your child’s strengths.

 Understanding Autism and Genius